jasujm/hrefs/docs/api.rst

 Pydantic models
 ---------------

-The library provides two mixins that make writing `pydantic
-<https://pydantic-docs.helpmanual.io/>`_ models using :mod:`hrefs`
-easier.
-Generally any model using :class:`Href` fields should be a subclass of :class:`BaseModel`.
-Any model that is also a target of hyperlinks should implement :class:`BaseReferrableModel`. :class:`BaseReferrableModel` is also a subclass of :class:`BaseModel`, so no need to inherit both!
+Any `pydantic <https://pydantic-docs.helpmanual.io/>`_ model that is a target of hyperlinks should implement :class:`BaseReferrableModel`.
+It inherits both :class:`pydantic.BaseModel` and :class:`hrefs.Referrable`.

-.. autoclass:: BaseModel

 .. autoclass:: BaseReferrableModel